polymorphismus/real-estate-agent/README.md

 ## Challenges And How They Were Solved
 ### 1. Balancing Intent Routing Precision
 Natural-language asset-management questions often look similar on the surface, but require different handling paths.
 Some requests are best answered directly from system context, while others require dataset retrieval, aggregation, or filtering.
-A key challenge was designing routing logic that stays accurate across both straightforward and ambiguous user inputs without overfitting to narrow phrasing patterns.
+A key challenge was designing routing logic that stays accurate across both straightforward and ambiguous user inputs.

 Solution:
 - combine intent classification and entity extraction in one structured step